SPANDigital/presidium/content/_glossary/object_category.md

-title: "Objects Categories"
+---
-category: "Model"
+title: "Object Category"
-id: "objects"
+id: "object-category"
 author: "VirtualTraveler"
 ---
 There are four types of object (System, Container, Component, Class) and three categories (Functional, Data, Messaging).
 These can be combined in the following ways.